Complexity Framework For Forbidden Subgraphs I: The Framework: Application to NP-Complete Problems

-A {\it cut} of a graph $G=(V,E)$ is a partition $(S,V\setminus S)$ of $V$.
+A {\it (vertex) cut} of a graph $G=(V,E)$ is a partition $(S,V\setminus S)$ of $V$.
 The {\it size} of~$(S,V\setminus S)$ is the number of edges with one end in $S$ and the other in $V\setminus S$.
 The {\sc Max-Cut} problem is to decide if a graph has a cut of size at least~$k$ for some integer~$k$.
+By combining the next result with Theorem~\ref{t-dicho}, we recover the classification of~\cite{Ka12}.

-\begin{theorem} {\sc Max-Cut} is a C123-problem. \end{theorem}
+\begin{theorem}[\cite{Ka12}] {\sc Max-Cut} is a C123-problem. \end{theorem}

 \begin{proof} {\sc Max-Cut} is linear-time solvable for graphs of bounded treewidth~\cite{ALS91} and \NP-complete for subcubic graphs~\cite{Ya78} so satisfies C1 and C2.
 A cut $C$ of a graph $G$ is {\it maximum} if $G$ has no cut of greater size.
-To prove C3 we will show the following claim:

-{\it Claim.} A graph $G=(V,E)$ has a maximum cut of size at least~$c$ if and only if the $2$-subdivision of $G$ has a maximum cut of size at least~$c+2|E|$.
+Kami\'nski~\cite{Ka12} proved that a graph $G=(V,E)$ has a maximum cut of size at least~$c$ if and only if the $2$-subdivision of $G$ has a maximum cut of size at least~$c+2|E|$.
+This shows C3. \end{proof}